Submitting a Portfolio

 Military + Veterans

 A variety of military benefits are available based on the student’s status.
-RMCAD will defer payment until 30 days after the end of the term for the benefits to process.
+Please note that Chapter 35 students will have their first payment scheduled 30 days after the first day of the semester and will be required to make their subsequent scheduled payments.
 Charges not covered by military benefits are the responsibility of the student.
 All military benefits requests must be submitted and approved prior to the start of the term.

 Active military students, spouses, dependents, and veterans may be eligible for other education benefits in accordance with Public Laws.
 Veterans, military personnel, and their families must follow the admission requirements and procedures in addition to applying for these benefits.